Tenby

 Tenby Team·

 Tenby is an AI-powered property management platform for independent landlords managing 1-50 rental units.
-Tenby's compliance engine includes DC-specific rules — rent control limits, deposit escrow requirements, mandatory interest payments, and required disclosures — automatically tracked and enforced.
+Tenby's compliance engine includes DC-specific rules — rent control limits, deposit escrow requirements, mandatory interest payments, TOPA timelines, and required disclosures — automatically tracked and enforced.

 Rent control in DC